 “In my work, I focus on what we can do to live our best lives, especially in underserved communities.
 My goal is to work with a group of diverse people who can inspire, educate, listen, collaborate and inform.
-The Encore Fellowship will help me refine and amplify my message and join other voices who embrace aging.”
+The Encore Fellowship taught me about connecting with others, helping me to refine and amplify my message and join other voices who embrace aging.”

 Learn more here about the Encore Public Voices Fellowship, which supports diverse voices focusing on aging, longevity and the intergenerational opportunity.